Sheerpower Logo

 Viewing Expanded Macros and Blueprints for Debugging

-To assist in debugging macros and blueprints you can view the expanded versions of these code constructs.
-This feature is particularly useful when you need to verify the correctness of the expansions.
+To help with debugging macros and blueprints, you can view their expanded versions.
+This feature is especially useful when you need to confirm that the expansions are correct.

-Toggling Expansion Views: To view the expanded versions of any macros or blueprints, you can toggle the view using the %expand on and %expand off commands.
+Note: To view the expanded versions of any macros or blueprints, you toggle the expanded view using the %expand on and %expand off commands.

-This will display the expanded content of the macro and blueprint during validation.
+This will display the expanded content of the macro and blueprint during code validation.

 Usage: